reddishmatthew/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is [a history of Meteorite Landings]([https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh/about_data]).

+The dataset records historical meteorite landings since the year 1880 and the geolocations of their landings, supplied by NASA.

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
- * (insert your question or task here) Is there any correlation between X and Y?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?
+* I want to see the relative locations of the landings on the planet surface.
+I want to represent the sizes of the meteorites by their mass (g).
+I want to be able to see the chronological order of the landings.
+I want to be able to see the distribution of class type of meteorites.
+I want to see the correlation between size and class type.

 ## Sketches